Temporary work: Agencies

 A temporary work agency may have a standard set of tests to judge the competence of the secretarial or clerical skills of an applicant.
 An applicant is hired based on their scores on these tests and is placed into a database.
 Companies or individuals looking to hire someone temporarily contact the agency and describe the skill set they are seeking.
 A temporary employee is then found in the database and is contacted to see if they would be interested in taking the assignment.

 It is up to the temporary employee to keep in constant contact with the agency when not currently working on an assignment; by letting the agency know that they are available to work, they are given priority over those who may be in the agency database who have not made it clear that they are ready and willing to take an assignment.
-A temp agency employee is the exclusive employee of the agency, not of the company in which they are placed (although subject to legal dispute).
-The temporary employee is bound by the rules and regulations of the temp agency, even if they contrast with those of the company in which they are placed.
+A temp agency employee is the agency's exclusive employee, not the company where they are placed (though this may be subject to legal dispute).
+The temporary employee is bound by the rules and regulations of the temp agency, even if they conflict with those of the company where they are placed.

 Benefits for client firms

-There are several reasons as to why a firm utilizes temp agencies.
-They provide employers a way to add more workers for a short-term increase in the workforce.
-Using temps allows firms to replace a missing regular employee.
-A temp worker's competency and value can be determined without the inflexibility of hiring a new person and seeing how they work out.
-Utilizing temp workers can also be a way of not having to pay benefits and increasing the salaries of regular employees.
-A firm can also use temp workers to vary compensation in what would normally be an illegal or impossible manner.
-The role of temp workers in the work space can also have the effects of coercing regular employees into taking more work for less pay.
-Additionally, temp workers are less likely to sue over mistreatment, which allows firms to reduce the costs of employment in high-stress, regulated jobs.
+There are several reasons why a firm utilizes temp agencies.
+They provide employers with a way to add more workers for a short-term increase in the workforce.
+Using temps allows firms to replace a regular employee who is absent.
+A temp worker's competence and value can be determined without the inflexibility of hiring a new person and waiting to see how they work out.
+Using temp workers can also help avoid paying benefits and increase regular employees' salaries.
+A firm can also use temp workers to vary compensation in ways that would normally be illegal or impossible.
+The role of temp workers in the workplace can also coerce regular employees into taking on more work for less pay.
+Additionally, temp workers are less likely to sue for mistreatment, which allows firms to reduce employment costs in high-stress, regulated jobs.